Disaster Planning - Public

 Gather Important Documents

-Gathering important documents in a secure location is an important part of getting weather-ready.
-Take time to find all of your key property and family information (insurance policies, health records, financial records, pet records, identification details, home inventory) and store them in one location.
+Keeping important documents in a secure location is an important part of getting weather-ready.
+Take time to gather all of your key property and family information (insurance policies, health records, financial records, pet records, identification details, home inventory) and store them in one location.
 You can use myPolicy to view and download policy documents (excluding claims documents) and to enroll Personal Lines policies in paperless delivery.
 Keep copies of your policy documents in a safe place.

 Additional Disaster Planning Tips